cpoff-rv/css-grid-intro/README.md

 Does this mean we can scrap media queries entirely? _Negative, Ghost Rider._ It just means we have a new tool in our toolbox.
 We'll still use media queries, but we won't have to use them as often or in the same places.
 Responsive design just got even easier.

 ## Extra, Extra
 You probably have questions, so here are some answers...

 ### "But what about browser support?"
 The elephant in the room, but it really shouldn't be.
 We're currently at [**85.6%** unprefixed usage](https://caniuse.com/#feat=css-grid), which is significant.
 That number goes up if you're willing to polyfill or provide a fallback layout for spoil-sports like IE11.
 Progressive enhancement, folks.

-If you're still not convinced, read what Rachel Andrew [has to say about it](https://rachelandrew.co.uk/archives/2017/07/04/is-it-really-safe-to-start-using-css-grid-layout/).
+If you're still not convinced, consider Rachel Andrew's take [here](https://rachelandrew.co.uk/archives/2017/07/04/is-it-really-safe-to-start-using-css-grid-layout/).
 The article is from July 2017, so the support stats are dated.
 The principles, however, are rock solid.

-### "And accessiblity?
+### "And accessibility?
 What about that?"
 Check out [this helpful overview](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/CSS_Grid_Layout_and_Accessibility) from MDN, with further reading included.

 ### "Didn't I hear something about subgrid?"